Do you understand the difference between physical growth and capital growth?

 Not to mention the opportunities to further expand your portfolio and wealth, given superior return and additional equity.

-For the majority investors Capital Growth should be a primary focus when building an asset base.
+For the majority of investors, Capital Growth should be a primary focus when building an asset base.

 So, it makes sense to analyse the appropriate data and, in my opinion, the longer the timeframe the better.